propsproject/props-protocol/docs/PropsController.md

 ##### Claim app Props rewards

-Allow AppToken owners to claim the Props rewards of the app itself.
-The claimed Props rewards will get transferred from the app Props staking contract to the AppToken owner's wallet.
+Allow app owners to claim the Props rewards of their apps.
+The claimed Props rewards will get transferred from the app Props staking contract to the app owner's wallet.

 ```solidity
 function claimAppPropsRewards(address _appToken) external